rcsb/rcsb-saguaro/README.md

 - **trackHeight**: Defines the board row height
 - **trackColor**: Color in which row data will be displayed
 - **rowTitle**: Board track title, text displayed next to the board row
-- **displayedType**: Enumerated value used to define how the data is displayed
+- **displayType**: Enumerated value used to define how the data is displayed
   - Values: sequence, block, pin, line, area, bond, vline
 - **trackData**: List of data displayed in the board row.
 The full set o data attributes are defined in [RcsbFvTrackDataElementInterface](https://rcsb.github.io/rcsb-saguaro/interfaces/rcsbfvtrackdataelementinterface.html).
 Most important data elements attributes are
   - **begin**: Start position of the feature
   - **end**: End position of the feature (optional value).
 When no end value is available the feature is located on a single position defined by *begin*
   - **value**: Numerical or string value of the feature in this range (optional value)
   - **gaps**: List of empty regions in the feature.
-These regions are displayed with a dashed line
+These regions are displayed as a dashed line between blocks.
+This attribute is only available when displayType is "block"
     - Attributes: begin, end

 #### Track Configuration Examples